Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The National Green Tribunal was established by the National Green Tribunal Act, 2010, which was passed by the Parliament.
-On the other hand, the Central Pollution Control Board (CPCB) was constituted in 1974 under the Water (Prevention and Control of Pollution) Act, 1974.
-So CPCB is also a statutory body.
-Thus, statement 1 is incorrect.
+Statement 1 is incorrect: The National Green Tribunal (NGT) was established under the National Green Tribunal Act, 2010, passed by Parliament, making it a statutory body.
+Similarly, the Central Pollution Control Board (CPCB) was constituted under the Water (Prevention and Control of Pollution) Act, 1974 and is also a statutory body.
+It plays a key role in environmental regulation in India.

 QUESTION 7